arjenhiemstra/ithowifi/software/NRG_itho_wifi/lib/mongoose/README.md

   have specific security requirements and run independent security audits, of which we get notified and in case of any issue, act similar to (3).

-# Supplement software

-This software is often used together with Mongoose:
-- [mjson](https://github.com/cesanta/mjson) - a JSON parser, emitter and
-  JSON-RPC engine.
-Used to implement
-  RESTful APIs that use JSON, or implement data exchange (e.g. over MQTT or Websocket) that use JSON for data encapsulation
-- [elk](https://github.com/cesanta/elk) - a tiny JavaScript engine.
-  Used to implement scripting support

-# Precompiled web server binary

-We have built a ready-to-go, precompiled web server executable application for Windows and Mac.
-It requires no installation and no configuration to start.
-Simply copy `mongoose.exe` to any directory you want to serve, and double-click on `mongoose.exe` to start it.
-Mongoose will iconify to a system tray and start serving your directory to a local network.

-It is a great tool for sharing your files, or for local web or game development.
-It has a unique feature - an ability to share your local files via a global URL.

-Visit [download page](https://mongoose.ws/) to try it out.

 # Contributions